nate-thegrate/hueman/README.md

 > What's the target age range?

 ʜᴜᴇman is for all humans!
 The ideal target audience is probably people in middle- or high-school.
-Younger kids might think some parts are too difficult; older people will enjoy it but may find it slightly patronizing.
+Younger kids might think some parts are too difficult; older people will enjoy it (but also may find it sort of patronizing).

 <br>

-> How did you release it on so many platforms?
+> How can it run on so many platforms?

 This game was made using Flutter: an open-source, cross-platform app framework made by Google.